mahendrabairagi/visual/roaddamageinspection.md

 ### Citation:
-If you use or find out our dataset useful, please cite our paper in the journal of Computer-Aided Civil and Infrastructure Engineering:

 Maeda, H., Sekimoto, Y., Seto, T., Kashiyama, T., & Omata, H. Road Damage Detection and Classification Using Deep Neural Networks with Smartphone Images.
 Computer‐Aided Civil and Infrastructure Engineering.